xrayone912/TSAdminMQTT/README.md

 Run `npm run electron-package-macOS` to build the project.

 ## arm7l (Raspberry PI 3+)

+Before build the display size of the used display must be set in the app.json width: height: in the enviroment.arm7l the variable screenSize must be set to your display width.
+And in the Pi config the display must be set to horizontal.

 Run `npm run electron-package-arm7l` to build the project.